raarevalo96/laravel-excel-seeder/README.md

 ```

 #### Skipper
-Skip a worksheet in a workbook, or a column in an worksheet or CSV with a prefix.
+Skip a worksheet in a workbook, or a column in an XLSX or CSV with a prefix.
 For example you use `id` in your worksheet which is only usable in your workbook.
 The worksheet file might look like the following:

 | %id | first_name    | last_name     | %id_copy | birthday   |
 |-----| ------------- | ------------- | -------- | ---------- |